REPORT FOR THE PERIOD FROM 1 JANUARY 2017 TO 31 DECEMBER 2017

 The principles governing the Company's key management personnel remuneration policy are as follows:

-- Build sustainable value creation and drive wealth-added to align with longer term shareholder interests
+- Build sustainable value creation and drive dollar returns above the risk-adjusted cost of capital to align with longer term shareholder interests

-- Provide sound, structured funding to ensure affordability and cost-effectiveness in line with performance goals
+- Provide sound and structured funding to ensure affordability and cost-effectiveness in line with performance goals

 - Enhance retention of key talents to build strong organisational capabilities